SIPP tax benefits

 - Up to 25% tax-free lump sum when you retire

-From age 55, you can usually take up to 25% tax-free cash from your SIPP and a taxable income from the rest.
-The government has proposed from April 2015 you should be able to take as much of your pension as you wish as income or even as a lump sum, from age 55.
-This is subject to consultation and the first 25% would be tax free with the remainder subject to income tax.
+Any time from age 55 (57 from 2028), you can normally take up to 25% of your SIPP as a tax-free lump sum and receive a taxable income from the remainder if you wish.
+From 6 April 2015 you will be able to take as much of your pension as you wish either as income or a lump sum, with the first 25% usually tax free and the rest taxed as income.

 Employer contributions: great tax savings for both employers and employees